10 Breakfast Foods That Make You Sleepy

 Eat This Instead: Look for sammies that utilize thin slices of meat like a classic McMuffin and say no to things that resemble it's fatter cousin, the Sausage McMuffin.

-It doesn’t matter how much caffeine you may sip through the straw, when it’s paired with an upwards of 70 grams of sugar it will leave you feeling more drained than ready to take on the day.
-Discover some the worst offenders in our report 20 Coffee Drinks With More Sugar Than a Can of Coke, and stay far, far away!
+It doesn't matter how much caffeine you may sip through the straw, when it's paired with an upwards of 70 grams of sugar it will leave you feeling more drained than ready to take on the day.
+Discover some the worst offenders in our report coffee drinks with the most sugar, and stay far, far away!

 Drink This Instead: Not a fan of black coffee?
 Ask for a pump of two (no more!) of flavored syrup in a plain hot or iced coffee and add a splash of whole milk.
 The healthy fats will help offset the sugar and keep your energy levels even kneeled.